Operation Helping Hands

 You may have heard through the grapevine that we've started to distill trial batches of hand sanitiser.
 Good news travels fast, but not as fast as our team who are rolling up their sleeves and putting our distillery to a different use.
 Watch this space for news on how we're going to be sharing our latest creation!

-Reading Operation Helping Hands 6 minutes Next Keg Credits
+Reading Operation Helping Hands 6 minutes Next Toasting Marshmallows

 Good George Hand Sanitiser